-- Various maps identifying alternatives and Regional Transportation Council policies; - Development of ridership modeling analyses for various high-speed passenger technology alignments and station locations; - Technical memorandums detailing corridor-adjacent land use and/or infrastructure modification analyses and recommendations, specifically at or proximate to station locations; - Recommended station locations, alignments, and technology; - CID Step 1: Scope, Schedule, and Budget for Service Development Plan of a Fort Worth to Houston High-Speed Rail Line (FY2024); and - CID Step 2: Service Development Plan of a Fort Worth to Houston High-Speed Rail Line (FY2025).
+- Various maps identifying alternatives and Regional Transportation Council policies; - Development of ridership modeling analyses for various high-speed passenger technology alignments and station locations; - Technical memorandums detailing corridor-adjacent land use and/or infrastructure modification analyses and recommendations, specifically at or proximate to station locations; and - Recommended station locations, alignments, and technology.

-High-Speed Passenger Technology: Dallas-Fort Worth High-Speed Transportation Connections Study

-The Regional Transportation Council has secured Surface Transportation Block Grant Program funding, matched with Transportation Development Credits, to support the development of high-speed passenger technology between Dallas and Fort Worth.
-These dollars and credits will be utilized by the North Central Texas Council of Governments to lead the initiative to complete any pre-National Environmental Policy Act (NEPA) planning efforts, as well as the required environmental documents (Environmental Assessment anticipated) in accordance with the National Environmental Policy Act on the Dallas-Fort Worth High-Speed Transportation Connections Study.
+High-Speed Passenger Technology: Dallas-Fort Worth High-Speed Transportation Connections Study utilized by the North Central Texas Council of Governments to lead the initiative to complete any pre-National Environmental Policy Act (NEPA) planning efforts, as well as the required environmental documents (Environmental Assessment anticipated) in accordance with the National Environmental Policy Act on the Dallas-Fort Worth High-Speed Transportation Connections Study.
 Preparation and monitoring of applications for federal or State grants related to intercity high-speed rail planning centered on the Dallas to Fort Worth high-speed corridor may also be part of required activities.
 Consultant assistance will be utilized.
 Anticipated products during FY2024 and FY2025 include: